vinlok/vinlok.github.io/_posts/2020-03-27-Elixir-functional-vs-oop.md

 - Functional programing works on modules.
 It is collections of methods or functions.
 There are no instance variables.
 There is no concept of instantiate a module.
 And example flow is something like this:

 1. Module will have a function which will produce a result/data.
-2. The result/data is fetched to other function which can perform come action on it.
+2. The result/data is fetched to other function which can perform some action on it.

 - In elixir, we never modify the original variable when it is passed to a function.
 Example:
 ```